gvwilson/thirdbit/src/fiction/iffy/index.md

-and you wanted to build a secret research facility: a place completely cut off from what was left of the world's governments and their artificial minions so that you could create or study things you shouldn't without being interrupted.
+and you wanted to build a secret research facility: a place completely cut off from what was left of the world's governments and their artificial minions so that you could create or study things you shouldn't.
-You might think the first step would be to choose a location, but in fact it would be to pick a cover story that would give you a plausible reason to imprint indentured laborers with the skills you needed and then erase their memories afterward.
+The first step would be to pick a cover story that would give you a plausible reason to imprint indentured laborers with the skills you needed and then erase their memories afterward.